mirzaakhena/gogen/README.md

 It will show sample command to remind you on how to use it.
 In this case, repository has 2 type of command.

+## Working in Another domain

 You can create another domain let say you want to create domain payment

 ```
 $ gogen domain payment
 ```

-Then you want to create a usecase under domain payment
+Then you want to create a use case under domain payment
 ```
 $ gogen usecase RunPaymentCreate
 ```
+After you run it, you will find the use case still created under domain order.

-But, hei the usecase is created under the order domain!
-How to create it under payment domain?
+How to work under payment domain?

 open the folder `.gogen` you will see file `gogenrc.json`.
-You need to update the file from this
+Just update the domain field, from `order`

 ```
 {